GRANDSTAND ASTRO WARS (1981)

 Released in 1981, the Astro Wars table-top gaming unit became very popular at my school.
-Not many kids owned one (that includes myself), but this meant that as soon as someone placed one onto a school desk, a crowd gathered round in an instant - much to the annoyance of our teachers!
+Not many kids owned one (that includes myself), but this meant as soon as someone placed one onto a school desk, a crowd gathered round in an instant - much to the annoyance of our teachers!

 The main object of the game was to shoot down waves of alien enemies and try to progress through each level until you reached 9,999 points.
 That doesn't sound like many points, but the game became very fast and pretty impossible to play towards the end.
-I can't remember if anyone actually reached the end, but I'm sure there was bright spark who managed it.
+I can't remember if anyone actually reached the end, but I'm sure there was some bright spark who managed it.